samlarby/The-Wrexham-AFC-Quiz/README.md

 ![Easy quiz questions](documentation/easy-quiz.jpg)

 * Hard quiz question page
-    * Similar to the easy questiion page but the questions are harder and there is now a choice of four questions instead of two.
+    * Similar to the easy question page but the questions are harder and there is now a choice of four questions instead of two.

 ![Hard quiz questions](documentation/hard-quiz.jpg)